dpoulopoulos/virtml/docs/source/pxe-server.md

 ### What you'll need

-* A machine with KVM installed.
+* A machine with QEMU/KVM installed.
 * A Debian `12.4` ISO.
 You can download it from the [official Debian website](https://www.debian.org/distrib/netinst).

 ### Procedure